KaminskiDaniell/Drag-and-drop-Game/README.md

     }
 }
 ```
+Other things such as error/ success message can be changed in locale.js

 #### Puzzle
 Find words and highlight them by mouse drag (from begin of the word to end / reverse)
 Example config: